mitzsch/mpv-winbuild-cmake/README.md

 The final `build64` folder's size will be around ~15GB.

+## Building Software (First Time with Clang)

+To set up the build environment, first start cloning the repo to your local machine:

+    git clone https://github.com/mitzsch/mpv-winbuild-cmake.git -b mpv-different-versions
+	cd mpv-winbuild-cmake

+Once you’ve changed into that directory, run CMake, e.g.

+    cmake -DTARGET_ARCH=x86_64-w64-mingw32 -DCOMPILER_TOOLCHAIN=clang -DGCC_ARCH=x86-64 -G Ninja -B build_x86_64

+Add `-DGCC_ARCH=x86-64-v3` to command-line if you want to compile clang with new `x86-64-v3` instructions, like so

+    cmake -DTARGET_ARCH=x86_64-w64-mingw32 -DCOMPILER_TOOLCHAIN=clang -DGCC_ARCH=x86-64-v3 -G Ninja -B build_x86_64

+Optional step before starting...
+This will download all packages at once.

+    ninja download

+First, you need to build the toolchain.
+This takes some time (~ 1h), even on fast machines.

+    cd build_x86_64
+    ninja llvm       # build LLVM (take around ~1 hours) ninja rustup     # build rust toolchain
+    ninja llvm-clang # build clang on specified target

+After it has finished, you're ready to build upstrean/unmodified mpv with upstream/unmodified ffmpeg and all its dependencies:

+    ninja mpv

+In case you want to compile upstream/unmodified mpv with the modified ffmpeg code that contains the old truehd passthrough logic:

+    ninja mpv-otruehd

+If you want to compile upstream/unmodified mpv with the modified ffmpeg code that contains the new and patched truehd passthrough logic:

+    ninja mpv-ntruehd

+If you are a Plex HTPC user and wan't to build a modified mpv with the old trueHD passthrough logic:

+    ninja mpv-plex-otruehd

+... or modified mpv with the new and patched trueHD passthrough logic:

+    ninja mpv-plex-ntruehd

+This will take a while, be patient.

+The final `build64` folder's size will be around ~8GB.

 ## Building the other mpv version

 After successfully building one version simply rerunning ninja for the other version does not really work.
 This is because of the same name